25 QUESTIONS

 24. Who is your favourite Buddy and why?

 Oh, that’s difficult.
 I’ve many favourites and it would be wrong of me to single out one.
-But needless to say I think our current Buddys; Roger Rowley and Glen Joseph are absolutely terrific.
+Needless to say I think our current Buddy Glen Joseph is absolutely terrific.
 And then of course there was Paul Hipp, our first Buddy – total rock and roll; Chip Esten – action Buddy and a brilliant actor; Joe Lutton – another American who was so dynamic to watch; Alex Bourne – England’s favourite Buddy and again a great singer and actor; Gus McGregor – who was an amazing guitarist, singer and actor too!
 Dean Elliott, Martin Fisher, Billy Geraghty – all wonderful and totally engaging.

 25. What’s your favourite song in the show and why?